node-class-may-2023/ComIT_Node/javascript.md

 * JavaScript now runs Client and Server side
 * Using a Web Browser is one of the easiest way to execute JS Client side
 * Using Node.js we can execute JS Server side
-* JavaScript is no longer a scripting lenguage to create interactive browser animations
+* JavaScript is no longer a scripting language to create interactive browser animations

 ### Client Side - Browser
 * Open Chrome